Top 10 common injuries on duty

 - Electrical incidents, such as shocks.

-Injuries on Duty (IODs) - Security Industry - Educational Services Industry - Building and Construction Industry - Food Drinks and Tobacco Industry - Wood and Upholstery Industry - Printing and Paper Industry - Chemical Rubber Oil and Paint Industry - Iron Steel Artificial Limbs Galvanizing Garages and Metals Industry - Trade and Commerce Industry - Banking and Insurance Industry - Airline Aviation Industry - Road Transport Hauliers Industry - Entertainment and Sport Industry - Professional Services Hospitality Industry - Charitable Religion Political and Trade Organisations Industry - Glass Brick Tiles and Concrete Industry
+Latest News - Injuries on Duty (IODs) - Security Industry - Educational Services Industry - Building and Construction Industry - Food Drinks and Tobacco Industry - Wood and Upholstery Industry - Printing and Paper Industry - Chemical Rubber Oil and Paint Industry - Iron Steel Artificial Limbs Galvanizing Garages and Metals Industry - Trade and Commerce Industry - Banking and Insurance Industry - Airline Aviation Industry - Road Transport Hauliers Industry - Entertainment and Sport Industry - Professional Services Hospitality Industry - Charitable Religion Political and Trade Organisations Industry - Glass Brick Tiles and Concrete Industry